pantheon-systems/documentation/source/content/guides/account-mgmt/workspace-sites-teams/03-workspaces.md

 - Sales playbooks, training, and [Gold Level Support](/guides/support/#support-features-and-response-times)
 - Preferred Pricing on site hosting plans

 **Partner Trial**: If you are creating a workspace for a web agency, you will be assigned a [Partner Trial Account](https://pantheon.io/partners/find-pantheon-partner) workspace that lets you try Gold Account Plan features free for 90 days.

 **Registered Agency**: This is recommended for any professional website developer or agency that develops websites for clients.
-When you register as an agency, you'll start earning credits with each sale of Pantheon services, and you'll receive access to Pantheon Partner benefits for 90 days.
+Registering as an agency will start your path to partnership with Pantheon.
+You'll receive access to Pantheon Partner benefits for 90 days.
 After your trial period, your account plan will become a Registered Agency, and you will lose access to Gold Account Plan benefits until you qualify as a Pantheon Partner.

 For more information about our partner program and how to unlock higher partner tiers, check out our [Partner Program Guide](https://pantheon.io/resources/pantheon-partner-program-guide).